thomassuedbroecker/hackathon-information/README.md

 # Useful information during the Hackathon

-We want you to provide, you to get a fast and short overview on available IBM Cloud resource for you during the hackathon.
+We want you to provide a fast and short overview on the available IBM Cloud resources for you, during the hackathon.

 ## 1) How to prepare?